Benedict Arnold's expedition to Quebec: Legacy

 A number of geographic features along the route of the expedition bear names related to the expedition.
 East Carry Pond, Middle Carry Pond, and West Carry Pond are all on the route of the portage at the Great Carrying Place, which is in the Carrying Place Town T [sic] of Maine.
 Arnold Pond is the last pond on the Dead River before crossing the height of land.
 Mount Bigelow in Maine was named for Major Timothy Bigelow, one of Arnold's officers.

 The wilderness portion of the route through Maine, roughly from Augusta to the Quebec border, was added to the National Register of Historic Places in 1969 as the "Arnold Trail to Quebec".
 The Major Reuben Colburn House, which served as Arnold's headquarters, is now a state historic site administered by the non-profit Arnold Expedition Historical Society, and is also listed on the National Register.
 Both Fort Western and Fort Halifax are National Historic Landmarks, primarily for their age and their role in earlier conflicts.

 A historical marker in Danvers, Massachusetts commemorates Arnold's expedition, placed by the Massachusetts Society, Sons of the American Revolution.
 There is also a historical marker in Moscow, Maine placed in 1916 by the Kennebec chapter of the Daughters of the American Revolution, and two at Skowhegan Island in Maine placed in 1912 and 2000 by the Eunice Farnsworth Chapter of the Daughters of the American Revolution.
 In Eustis, Maine, on the western shore of Flagstaff Lake, stands a marker commemorating the expedition.
 The lake was created in the 20th century by damming the Dead River, inundating part of the expedition route.
 Mount Bigelow, whose first recorded ascent was by Timothy Bigelow, stands just south of the lake.

-In the fall of 1975, there was a reenactment of this expedition as part of the United States Bicentennial celebrations.
+In September and October 1975, there was a reenactment of this expedition as part of the United States Bicentennial celebrations.